Unveiling Elena Ferrante

 “I very much love those mysterious volumes, both ancient and modern that have no definite author but have had and continue to have an intense life of their own.”

 Years ago, I drew a simple cartoon: an angel, labelled ‘Art’ stood in the path of a huge truck labelled ‘Commerce,’ and I thought of it last week when I read that Graeme Simsion, author of The Rosie Project, had been warned that his new novel might damage the Rosie brand.
 What?
 A writer has success and then is stranded in the straitjacket of his brand?
-While profitable for some, profit can never be art’s motive.
-We are in perilous danger here of losing sight of what art is.
+Are we losing sight of what art is?

 To behold a free woman who uses a veil at will is powerful experience, according to Clarissa Pinkola Estés, author of Women Who Run With Wolves.
 Estés describes seeing, when she was eight, her cousin preparing for her wedding.
 When she put on the veil, she became remote, immortal: